 - Webinars: Supporting you in your GDPR compliance project

-A range of data protection and cyber security experts, including Alan Calder and Adrian Ross, will guide you through the first steps of implementing the GDPR.
-Webinar titles include:
+A range of data protection and cyber security experts, including Alan Calder and Adrian Ross, will guide you through the first steps of implementing a GDPR compliance programme.

 - Accountability under the GDPR, and what it means for boards and senior management

 - Revising policies and procedures under the EU GDPR

 - EU GDPR and you: requirements for marketing

 - Green paper: EU General Data Protection Regulation – A compliance guide

 Learn how the GDPR affects your organisation, what key changes it introduces, and its scope and impact in our free green paper EU General Data Protection Regulation – A compliance guide.